-Each year, Keep Charlotte Beautiful (KCB) accepts Letters of Intent for its Beautification Grant, an opportunity which awards up to $5,000 for community beautification projects.
+Ready to beautify your community this spring?
+Keep Charlotte Beautiful (KCB) is currently accepting applications for beautification microgrants, a unique opportunity which awards up to $500 for community beautification projects.
 This competitive grant is open to neighborhoods, businesses, nonprofits, schools, and individuals citywide.

-Projects must fall within the four tenets of Keep Charlotte Beautiful: litter prevention, waste reduction and recycling, beautification, and community greening.
+Projects must be visible to the community, be of sound and sustainable design, and fall within the four tenets of Keep Charlotte Beautiful: litter prevention, waste reduction and recycling, beautification, and community greening.
 For more information about these principles and project ideas, please see the table below.

 KCB Core Principles & Eligible Project Opportunities

 Clean-Your-Block Parties and educational efforts that promote litter removal & prevention.

 Branded safety vests, t-shirts, temporary signage, gloves, tools/tool rental and marketing efforts.

 Please note that clean-up supplies, including litter sticks, trash and recycling bags, and safety vests, are available upon request through Keep Charlotte Beautiful.

 Competitions and educational campaigns, decorative trash cans and recycling bins, pet waste stations, cigarette butt boxes and other methods to improve collection of waste and recycling.

 Program supplies, signage, bins, design fees and installation.